 The Parties shall fulfil their respective obligations under the DSC insofar as is possible regardless of any outstanding dispute regarding the Services (without prejudice to the rights and obligations of any Party).

-Each Party shall bear its own legal costs in connection with any dispute (subject to any award of costs made in proceedings under Clause [/] of the Terms and Conditions
+Each Party shall bear its own legal costs in connection with any dispute (subject to any award of costs made in proceedings under Clause [/] of the Terms and Conditions, and without prejudice to the treatment of such costs incurred by the CDSP pursuant to the [Budget and Charging Methodology]).